Cheetahmoo/MT_CC_Server/mods/crop_blight/readme.txt

                                         the node.
 By default, blight can pass through if light can pass through. contaminates_player   = BOOL      --Default is false/nil
     decontaminates_player = BOOL      --Default is false/nil
     scatter_on_dig        = BOOL      --Default is false/nil.
+If true, node will have a 1 in 2 chance of scattering blight when dug.
+(Must have
+                                        "blight_on_dig" assigned as on_dig function)
-If true, node will have a 1 in 2 chance of scattering blight when dug. infectable_settings   = {         --If 'infectable_settings' exist, node is an infectable node and must have the following settings: chance            = NUMBER    -- 1/chance = chance that node will infect when exposed to blight) infected_version  = NODE NAME --Infected version of the infectable node)
+    infectable_settings   = {         --If 'infectable_settings' exist, node is an infectable node and must have the following settings: chance            = NUMBER    -- 1/chance = chance that node will infect when exposed to blight) infected_version  = NODE NAME --Infected version of the infectable node)